Insights: Publications PTAB - The Discretionary Standard for Denying Institution

 The Board first noted that General Plastics is not limited to instances where the same petitioner files multiple petitions.
 Id. at 2.
 The Board considered the relationship between Valve and HTC and between the two petitions.
 Id. at 10.
 The Board found that Valve’s petitions relied on the same prior art combinations as HTC’s petition.
 Id.
 Further, the Board noted that Valve and HTC were co-defendants in a parallel litigation, and HTC’s devices incorporated technology licensed from Valve.
 Id.
 The Board stated that the complete overlap in the challenged claims and the “significant relationship” between Valve and HTC favored denying institution.
 Id.
 The Board also remarked on the timing of the various petitions.

-Both of these decisions stress the importance of filing petitions as early as is practicable.
+Both of these decision stress the importance of filing petitions as early as is practicable.
 Also, it is incumbent on the Petitioner to explain why its Petition raises arguments that differ from those previously raised by the Examiner in prosecution or by another previously-filed petition.

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.